-Graduated in 1997 with a Psychollogy major.
+Graduated in 1997 with a Psychology major.

-Advice for current or prospective psychology majors: I am not too big of an advice giver, but I enjoyed my time at UW-RF.
+Advice for current or prospective psychology majors: I am not too big of an advice giver, but I enjoyed my time at UWRF.
 I do use the information I learned in my psychology courses and thank the professors who teach them!
-Take the time to enjoy the college life, the ups and downs and use all resources available through UW-RF!!
+Take the time to enjoy the college life - the ups and downs - and use all resources available through UW-RF!!
 HAVE FUN!

 * Anna Chandonnet

-Graduated 2000 with a double major in Psychology and Chemistry, and a minor in biology.
+Graduated 2000 with a double major in Psychology and Chemistry and a minor in Biology.

-Anna has recently been accepted into a master's degree program at Minnesota State University - Mankato.
+Anna has recently been accepted into a Master's Degree program at Minnesota State University - Mankato.
 She is very excited about the program and tells everyone to please, "keep in touch."

 * Molly Fenske

-Graduated in 1997 with a psychology major.
+Graduated in 1997 with a Psychology major.

 Advice for current or prospective psychology majors: Enjoy college while you can!